OrdinaryMagician/SWWMZ/HUD.md

 A quick and dirty minimap.
 Marks players as cyan-ish dots on teamless games, or as their team color on team ones.
-Points of interest show up as little stars, red for weapons, green for powerups, yellow for SUPERweapons.
-On some gametypes you'll also see the locations of control points, flags, or assault targets.
+Points of interest show up as little stars, green for powerups, yellow for SUPERweapons.
+On some gametypes you'll also see the locations of control points, flags, or assault targets (including remote triggers in a lighter color, if any).
+Placement of assault targets might be off, but that depends on the map author.
 There is no actual "map", so I guess this is more like a radar.

 #### Left border